Police Community Programs

 The Rolesville Police Department’s Bike Rodeo is a program offered to elementary school children to emphasize safe bicycle riding.
 Police officers set up bicycle riding courses for the kids and perform a safety inspection on participant’s bikes.
 Free food and prizes are given to all participants as well as a certificate of completion.
 This event is usually held on a Saturday in May.

-For more information regarding the Bike Rodeo, contact Sergeant L. Franklin at 919-556-7226 or firstname.lastname@example.org
+For more information regarding the Bike Rodeo, contact by phone at 919-556-7226 or by email firstname.lastname@example.org

 Telephone Reassurance Program